 Kelly talked to Extra in 2021 about a recent relapse with alcohol after four years of sobriety.
 She discussed how the stress of the pandemic led to her attempt to “drink like a normal person” and the realization that she was unable to consume alcohol at all and remain healthy.

-Ozzy continues to commit to sobriety and maintains a successful music career.
+Ozzy committed to sobriety and maintained a successful music career.
 In April 2013, he revealed on his personal Facebook page that he had been using drugs and alcohol for about 18 months, but was again back on the road to rehabilitation.
-Ozzy has reportedly been sober since that final stint in recovery.
-As of 2022, he remains focused on his health as he receives treatment for Parkinson’s disease.
+Ozzy had reportedly been sober since that final stint in recovery.
+As of 2022, he remained focused on his health as he received treatment for Parkinson’s disease.

 In 2020, Ozzy released Ordinary Man, his first solo album in nearly 10 years, which debuted at number 3 in the UK.
 Earlier in 2022, he released his 13th album, Patient Number 9, along with a music video for the title track.
 He also performed live for the first time in three years at the 2022 Commonwealth Games in Birmingham, England, along with Black Sabbath guitarist, Tony Iommi.